No Sale No Fee Conveyancing Solicitors

 What costs does it cover?

-A no completion no fee guarantee doesn’t mean you’ll get away scot free if your transaction falls through.
+A no completion no fee guarantee applies to the legal fees.
 It doesn’t cover third party costs such as fees incurred when you arrange a survey, or the local searches which are organised by your conveyancer.
-It just covers the cost of your solicitor or conveyancer.
+It just covers the legal fees of your solicitor or conveyancer.
 For example, their time in looking at your case, writing letters, organising things etc.

 If you aren’t sure whether to progress with a purchase, but you need to show you have appointed a conveyancing firm, you can ask them not to incur any expenses initially.
 That way you can finalise your financing or get a survey done before any other fees start mounting up.